riddlesio/block-battle-engine/readme.md

 # Block Battle
-This repository contains Block Battle for the Riddles.io platform and TheAIGames.com.
+This repository contains Block Battle for the Riddles.io platform.

 ## Setting up